colorcrunch/colorcrunch.github.io/README.md

 ## 📊 HPQ Development

-ColorBlast is being developed iteratively throughout my HPQ.
+ColorCrunch is being developed iteratively throughout my HPQ.

 The project will involve: